Democratic Congressional Aide Says She Warned Twitter About Threats From Cesar Sayoc, They Did Not

 Since posting on social media, Ritchie has appeared on CNN and told the host that she was angry because she had reported this to Twitter.

 “Is it gonna take the bomb going off?
-Is it going to take my body, or your body, or somebody else’s body being found in the swamp of the Everglades in order for Twitter or other social media websites to take this stuff seriously?
+Is it going to take my body, or your body, or somebody else’s body being found in the swamp of the Everglades in order for Twitter or other social media websites to take this stuff seriously?”

 “This was a serious threat.”

-Ritchie also pointed out that she was not even a high-profile person, and does not have the resources that the Obamas, or Clintons have when they were targeted.
+Ritchie also pointed out that she was not even a high-profile person, and does not have the resources that the Obamas or Clintons have when they were targeted.
 Twitter has since apologized and while Ritchie accepts their apology, she said that changes need to be made when people report these types of incidents.